• Home

 Dr. Guenevere Burke

-Dr. Burke is a board-certified emergency physician who provides clinical care in traditional and telemedicine encounters.
-She supports telemedicine programs in chronic disease management for urban underserved and is past president of the District of Columbia American College of Emergency Physicians.
-Dr. Burke completed fellowship training in health policy at GW, medical education at UCLA and residency training at the University of Southern California, where she served as chief resident.
-She holds an MBA from the Massachusetts Institute of Technology and previously worked in international healthcare consulting and hospital finance prior to her career in medicine and education.
+Dr. Burke completed fellowship training in health policy at GW, working as a fellow with the Kaiser Family Foundation and serving as health policy advisor to Senator Grassley, a member of the Senate Finance Committee.
+She completed her medical education at UCLA and residency training at the University of Southern California, where she served as chief resident.
+She holds an MBA from the Massachusetts Institute of Technology and previously worked in international healthcare consulting and hospital finance prior to her career in medicine.

 marisa dowling, course faculty